junxit/us-congress-bills-110/metadata.md

 - 2007-09-14 — Placed on the Union Calendar, Calendar No. 204.
 - 2007-09-14 — Reported (Amended) by the Committee on Transportation.
 H. Rept.
 110-328.
 - 2007-09-14 — Reported (Amended) by the Committee on Transportation.
 H. Rept.
 110-328.
+- 2007-10-02 — Considered under suspension of the rules. (consideration: CR H11108-11109)
+- 2007-10-02 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3068.
+- 2007-10-02 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-10-02 — Mr. Brady (PA) moved to suspend the rules and pass the bill, as amended.
+- 2007-10-02 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H11108)
+- 2007-10-02 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H11108)